Teen Depression (cont.)

 - more risk-taking behaviors, and/or showing less concern for their own safety.

-Examples of risk-taking behaviors include driving recklessly or at excessive speed, engaging in promiscuous or unprotected sex, or becoming intoxicated with alcohol or other drugs, especially in situations in which they are driving or may be in the presence of others who engage in risky behaviors.
+Examples of risk-taking behaviors include driving recklessly or at excessive speed, socializing with strangers or otherwise without sufficient regard for their own safety, engaging in promiscuous or unprotected sex, or becoming intoxicated with alcohol or other drugs, especially in situations in which they are driving or may be in the presence of others who engage in risky behaviors.

 Parents of teens with depression often report noticing the following behavior changes in the adolescent: